markjivko/kronup-php/docs/Api/NotionsApi.md

 ## `delete()`

-> Delete notion

-Delete a notion model.
+> Notions Delete a notion model.
 This also removes the associated Experiences for all users in this Organization.

 {: .new-title }
 > #️⃣ Execute example in terminal